Houston Medical Malpractice Lawyer

 Your Houston medical malpractice attorney could ask the court for punitive damages if the liable party was grossly or willfully negligent.
 If the injured party dies, the claim becomes a wrongful death action, and the decedent’s legal beneficiaries can commence the suit.

-Does Texas Have a Cap on Medical Malpractice Claims?
+Does Texas Have a Cap on Houston Medical Malpractice Lawyer Claims?

 Unlike most states, Texas law restricts the amount of compensation awarded to injured patients.
 For example, the state has a cap of $250,000 cap per claim on non-economic damages against a single physician.